-Mentor of the Software Science stream are dr. Anton Wijs and dr. Michael Burch, prior to the beginning of the academic year you should register for 2IMC96.
-For further information about mentoring please consult Section 1.12.1.
+Mentor of the Software Science stream aredr.
+Anton Wijs, dr. Loek Cleophas and dr. Arthur van Goethem.
+Prior to the beginning of the academic year you should register for 2IMC96.
+For further information about mentoring please consult Section 1.12.2.